 5.1.4 English language skills

 - TOEFL – Test of English as Foreign Language, internet based test (iBT) (test centre or home edition).
 Minimum total score of 90 with at least 19 in reading, 20 in listening, 20 in speaking and 24 in writing.

-- IELTS – International English Language Testing Service.
+- IELTS – International English Language Testing System.
 Minimum overall band score of 6.5 with at least 6.5 in each component.

 - Certificate in Advanced English (CAE) and Certificate of Proficiency in English (CPE) from the University of Cambridge

 - PTE Academic – Pearson Test of English Academic.
 Minimum overall score of 62 with at least 58 in each component (listening, reading, speaking and writing).

-The following applicants are excepted from the above-mentioned requirements:
+The following applicants are exempt from the above-mentioned requirements:

 - applicants with an International Baccalaureate (IB) diploma